 From all accounts, participating in the Federal Work-Study Program is a win-win situation for students.
 You'll earn money for school, make friends with your fellow students and forge alliances with professionals who could help you in your future career.
 What's not to like?

-For lots more information on financial aid for school, see the links on the next page.
+For lots more information on financial aid for school, see the links below.